-Paper Code: PHE Learning outcomes-

-- 1. The pass out student will be aware of historical development and important tournaments at National and International level. - 2.
-The student will be able to demonstrate fundamental skills of the game/sports. - 3.
-The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition. - 4.
-The student will be able to deliver his/her duties as an official to conduct a match/event.
+CO1:- The pass out student will be aware of historical development and important tournaments at National and International level.

+CO2:- The student will be able to demonstrate fundamental skills of the game

+CO3:- The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition.

+CO4:- The student will be able to deliver his/her duties as an official to conduct a match.

-- 1.1 Historical Development of the sports at National and International level. - 1.2 Important Tournament/Competition held at National and International level
+- 1.1 Historical Development of the sports at National andInternational level. - 1.2 Important Tournament/Competition held at National andInternational level